 If you choose to file your own taxes, using online services offered by Intuit, H&R Block, and others is an option.
 Online resources are often very detailed and can easily guide you through the process.

-Regardless of the method you choose, remember the burden for filing your taxes correctly rests with you.
+Regardless of the method you choose, remember the burden of filing your taxes correctly rests solely on you.

 April 15th is the last day you can file your annual taxes without the possibility of incurring a penalty.
 Depending on the calendar day the 15th falls on, the IRS may extend the deadline by a day or two.